 One of the jolliest Christmas songs – and most parodied, with its "Batman smells" remix – Jingle Bells has made the Top 40 twice but… not in the versions you would expect.
 First up was strange, dangly-goolied animated being Crazy Frog who released Jingle Bells as a double A-side with – what else? – MC Hammer's U Can't Touch This, and went to Number 5 in 2005.
 As if that weren't odd enough, Basshunter added to the Jingle Bells canon, releasing a dance banger version that got to Number 35 in 2008.

 The Christmas Song

-You would think a song so blatantly titled would be a shoo-in for Christmas Number 1 every year, but Nat King Cole's version – known better perhaps as "chestnuts roasting on an open fire" – has never hit the Top 40.
+You would think a song so blatantly titled would be a shoo-in for Christmas Number 1 every year, but Nat King Cole's version – known better perhaps as "chestnuts roasting on an open fire" – has never hit the Top 40, peaking at Number 51.
 It was, however, a hit for Alexander O'Neal in 1988, reaching Number 30.

 Happy Xmas (War Is Over)

 Beatle John Lennon’s Happy Xmas (War is Over) isn’t the cheeriest track in the world, we’ve got to admit, but being a bit reflective is what Christmas is all about, isn’t it?

 Happy Xmas (War Is Over) has been a Top 10 hit three times – twice for John & Yoko in 1972 and 1980 and then for the finalists of Pop Idol in 2003.
 The 1980 rerelease following the death of John Lennon is the one to hit the highest – peaking at Number 2 behind St Winifred’s School Choir with There’s No One Quite Like Grandma.
 Oh yes.

 In 2018, Happy Xmas (War Is Over) went Top 20 for the first time in 38 years, reaching Number 19.
 View John Lennon's Official Chart history in full here.